IPASTAT.CONF(5) IPASTAT.CONF(5)

 Here one statistics system is specified.

-Static rules are called ``static'' just because they exist in the con-
+Static rules are called ``static'' because they exist in the configura-

 The rule section describes settings for one static rule: